tonebase/tonebase-interviews-fs-fe/README.md

   }
 }
 ```
+Firstly, the class properties should be a method.
+I would also fix the function syntax.
 ---

 Onto just a teensy bit of code + introducing you to our system!
 This part can be done on your own, and you can ping me when it's good to go!